 | ACADEMICS | Graduate School | Graduate Programs | Master of Education in Moderate Special Needs Non-Licensure

 Candidates are advised to take the course, ED 981 Advanced Foundations of Education early in the program as it provides the foundation for the graduate program.
 The research course ED 982 Research in Education informs candidates on interesting areas of research as well as a foundation for ED 993 Seminar: Research in Content Concentration.
-The seminar course is completed near the end of the program and leads to a completed research paper in the area of Moderate Special Needs (Non-Licensure).
+The seminar course is completed near the end of the program and leads to a completed research paper in the area of Moderate Disabilities (Non-Licensure).
 ED 992 Portfolio Evaluation must be taken during the last semester.
-The course guides candidates in compiling a program portfolio that demonstrates successful attainment of the state standards and the college standards for the Master in Education Degree.
+The course guides candidates in compiling a program portfolio that demonstrates successful attainment of the state standards and the college standards for the Master in Education degree.

-These courses are required to complete the M Ed. with a concentration in Moderate Special Needs (Non-Licensure) to meet the state regulations regarding “content or pedagogical courses beyond those for the initial license based on the academic discipline, developed or taught in collaboration with experts who hold at least a master’s degree in that discipline or hold a full time faculty position in that discipline in the arts or sciences or appropriate professional school other than education.”Candidates are allowed to take additional courses as elective course under the advisement of the program coordinator.
+These courses are required to complete the M Ed. with a concentration in Moderate Disabilities (Non-Licensure) to meet the state regulations regarding “content or pedagogical courses beyond those for the initial license based on the academic discipline, developed or taught in collaboration with experts who hold at least a master’s degree in that discipline or hold a full time faculty position in that discipline in the arts or sciences or appropriate professional school other than education.”Candidates are allowed to take additional courses as elective course under the advisement of the program coordinator.